jes/ricochet-group/README.md

  - easy first-run experience & documentation about how to set it up
  - kicking/banning
  - why doesn't the instance on my laptop work?
+ - remove error about "no install location outside GOPATH" when running "go get"

 Nice to have later:
  - password-protected private groups